The Year of Living Biblically: Adaptation

 In 2007 it was reported that the book was being adapted into a feature film to be produced by Paramount Pictures and Brad Pitt's Plan B production company and directed by Julian Farino.
-But in late October 2015 it was announced that CBS Television secured the rights and will begin production on a TV series.
+However, in late October 2015 it was announced that CBS Television had secured the rights and would begin production on a TV series.
 In May 2017, CBS picked up a TV series based on the book with the working title By the Book.
 Under title Living Biblically, the series began airing on CBS on February 26, 2018, but was canceled after its first season, with 13 episodes airing.